Fathima2000/portfolio/README.md

 PORTFOLIO
-HTML, CSS, JavaScript and Bootstrap
 Built a responsive portfolio website, to showcase details about myself, contact information and skills.
 Testing the Mobile Version on a Real Phone.
-EDUCATION
+Technolgies used: HTML, CSS, JavaScript and Bootstrap